Agim Murati

 Agim Hysen Murati (8 March 1953 – 15 September 2005) was an Albanian international football striker.
-During his career, Murati was recognised for "his ability to head the ball in the penalty area".
+During his career, Murati was recognised for "his ability to head the ball in the penalty area."

 Playing career

 Early years

 Agim Hysen Murati was born on 8 March 1953 in Shijak, the son of Hysen and Myhrie Murati.
 He was raised in Shijak and attended the high school.
 He developed a passion for the sport from an early age, joining Erzeni academy in 1967.

 Club

 Murati begun his footballing career with his hometown club Erzeni, making his way through ranks before joining Partizani Tirana in 1970 as a 17-year old.
 This transfer occurred after Murati impressed the manager Loro Boriçi in a friendly match against Shkëndija Tiranë, in which he scored a header.

 He is known for having been the best goalscorer of the Albanian Superliga during the 1976–77, 1977–78 and 1978–79 seasons with 12, 14 and 14 goals respectively.

-Murati is the only Partizani Tirana player to have score a hat-trick in the capital derby versus Tirana; the hat-trick came on 28 December 1980 in a 3–2 win.
+Murati is the only Partizani Tirana player to have scored a hat-trick in the capital derby versus Tirana; the hat-trick came on 28 December 1980 in a 3–2 win.
 All the goals were headers scored inside 27 minutes.

 He is also known for the goal scored against Scotland's Celtic in the 1979–80 European Cup.
 His goal scored in the first leg on 19 September gave Partizani the 1–0, but they lost 4–1 in the second leg and were eventually eliminated 4–2 on aggregate.